 Interest Income: Interest income is recorded on an accrual basis.
 Recognized interest income, if payable monthly or quarterly, is reported as interest receivable until collected.
 Recognized interest income due at maturity or at another stipulated date ("PIK interest") is recorded as an adjustment to the cost basis of the investment.
 We accrue interest income until events occur that place a loan into a non-accrual status (see below).
-Loan origination fees, original issue discount ("OID"), market discount or premium, and loan amendment fees (collectively, "net loan origination fees") are capitalized, and we accrete or amortize such amounts as additional interest income over the life of the loan using a method that approximates the effective interest method.
-Unamortized OID is recorded as an adjustment to the cost basis of the investment and unamortized loan amendment fees are reported as deferred loan fee revenue.
-When we receive a loan principal payment, the unamortized OID related to the paid principal is accelerated and recognized in interest income.
+Loan origination fees, original issue discount ("OID"), market discount or premium, and loan amendment fees (collectively, "Net Loan Fees") are capitalized, and we accrete or amortize such amounts as additional interest income over the life of the loan using a method that approximates the effective interest method.
+Unamortized Net Loan Fees are recorded as an adjustment to the cost basis of the investment.
+When we receive a loan principal payment, the unamortized Net Loan Fees related to the paid principal is accelerated and recognized in interest income.
 All other interest income is recognized as contractually earned.
 Further, in connection with our debt investments, we may receive warrants or similar equity-related securities ("Warrants").
 We determine the cost basis of Warrants based upon their fair values on the date of receipt relative to the total fair value of the debt and Warrants received.
 Any resulting difference between the face amount of the debt and its recorded cost resulting from the assignment of value to the Warrants is treated as OID, and accreted into interest income as described above.
 To maintain our status as a RIC, we include non-cash interest income in the determination of distributable income.